Docs

 Spilled is a network observability platform for collecting, storing, and querying network telemetry.
 It is designed for interactive investigation: instead of relying only on predefined dashboards, operators can ask questions of their network data as an incident unfolds.

 Spilled uses a Bring Your Own Cloud (BYOC) deployment model.
-Fusion runs in your cloud and is responsible for ingesting and querying telemetry, while the Spilled control plane remains managed by Spilled.
+Fusion, our stateless executable responsible for both flow ingestion and query execution, runs in your cloud while the Spilled control plane remains managed by Spilled.
 Raw telemetry data is stored in your object storage, such as Amazon S3.
-Building on cloud object storage follows the modern pattern for scalable data systems, making petabyte-scale retention practical while keeping storage costs manageable.
+Building on cloud object storage follows the modern pattern for scalable data systems making petabyte-scale retention practical while keeping storage costs manageable.

 Deploying Fusion